-Remove the remaining runners found on or near the ground by following each runner and carefully removing each runner roots from the ground ensuring all nodes are removed and the majority of the root material is removed.
+Remove the remaining runners found on or near the ground by following each runner and carefully Class 4 plan for Blue Morning Glory 1 of 2 removing each runner roots from the ground ensuring all nodes are removed and the majority of the root material is removed.
 If manual removal is not possible, scrape at least a 10cm length of the runner where a node is found and paint within 20 seconds with a registered herbicide.
 Undertake follow-up treatment every 3 weeks in summer months and every 5 weeks for winter months until infestation is removed.